-This results in a valuation that deviates from the annual financial statements according to IFRS that have been approved and signed by the Board of Directors on 7 April 2023.
+This results in a valuation that deviates from the annual financial statements according to IFRS that have been approved and signed by the Board of Directors on 19 April 2024.

-The differences between the technical provisions according to IFRS and the Best Estimates in the economic balance sheet result from the different perspectives and calculation methods.
-Additionally, the deviations come from the valuation of the investments in subsidiaries and the deferred tax liability.
+The differences between the technical provisions according to IFRS and the Best Estimates in the economic balance sheet result from the different valuation methods.
+In addition, the deviations result from the valuation of investments in subsidiaries and the deferred tax liability.
 All remaining assets and liabilities remain the same.
 Due to the high solvency ratio, the use of any LTG transitional measure like volatility and matching adjustments were not considered.